treyjewett/Employee-Manager/README.md

 ## Code Utilized

-This aplication was made using JavaScript, HTML, and CSS.
+This application was made using JavaScript, HTML, and CSS.

 ## What to Expect